Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 - If they acquire 2 successes, they revive with 1 Hp.
 - If they acquire 2 fails, they die permanently.
 ### Attacks of opportunity:
-If you are directly next to an enemy and move away from them, that enemy gets a free attack on you as you escape.
+If you are in an enemies attack range (melee weapon only) and move away from them, that enemy gets a free attack on you as you escape.
 ### Disengage
 You can spend 1 CT as an action to disengage enemies and then move away, preventing attacks of opportunity on you.
 ### Heavy Armor: